Frankfanwei/AI4Heath/README.md

   <summary>What is the expected data input and output as a miner?</summary>
   <br>
   <p>
-    As a miner, your input will consist of sequences from Electronic Health Records (EHR) encoded with International Statistical Classification of Diseases and Related Health Problems (ICD-10) codes.
+    As a miner, your input will consist of sequences of Electronic Health Records (EHR) encoded with International Statistical Classification of Diseases and Related Health Problems (ICD-10) codes.
+In the following example, the patient visited the hospital twice, was diagnosed with two new conditions each time of the visit.
     <br><br>
     <strong>Example Input:</strong>
     <pre>
-[['D693', 'I10'], ['Z966', 'I10', 'A047'], ['C259', 'K219', 'M199', 'I489', 'E785']]
+[['D693', 'I10'], ['Z966', 'A047']]
     </pre>
-    Your task involves predicting the likelihood of the following 14 diseases for each patient within the next year.
+    Our currently proposed disease prediction task involves predicting the likelihood of the following 14 diseases for a patient within the next year.
 The output should be an array or list of probabilities, ordered specifically as follows:
     <ol>
       <li>Hypertension</li>
       <li>Diabetes</li>